erlang/eep/eeps/eep-00XX.md

 {some_config, {some_mod, some_fun, [answer, 42]}}.
 ```

-If `some_config` is invoked with an additional argument, such
+If `some_config` is invoked with additional arguments, those
-argument is not specified in the configuration definition itself,
+arguments are not specified in the configuration definition itself,
 therefore it is unclear which arity of `some_mod:some_fun` will
 be invoked.
 But with partially applied functions, the number of
-arguments is always clear, "go to definition" works, as config
+arguments is always clear, "go to definition" works, as do config
 files and static typing:

 ```erlang